-This was Brazil's first Spectrum clone released in 1985, by Microdigital Electronica, from Sau Paulo, who had also released various ZX80 and ZX81 clones.
+This was Brazil's first Spectrum clone, which was released in 1985 by Microdigital Electronica.
+Microdigital Electronica were a company from Sao Paulo who had previously released various ZX80 and ZX81 clones.

 The machine is about 90-95% compatible with Spectrum software, due to some changes to the ROM.

-There are a few notable improvements over the original Spectrum, firstly the machine is a fair bit taller, and has a grill on the top for better heat dispersal, there is a joystick port on the rear, but the one major difference between this machine and the Spectrum was that the sound was now via the modulated RF to the TV, rather than through the beeper on the circuit board.
+There are a few notable improvements over the original Spectrum.
+Firstly the machine is a fair bit taller, and has a grill on the top for better heat dispersal, there is a joystick port on the rear.
+However the one major difference between this machine and the Spectrum was that the sound was now via the modulated RF to the TV, rather than through the beeper on the circuit board.

 There are of course also some changes of lettering on the keys, some Portuguese and Spanish symbols are included, while others such as the pound symbol are removed.